Furkan-rgb/superbar/README.md

 node scripts/render-showcase.mjs --list
 ```

-The rendered states include empty search, general results, bottom-positioned
+The available states cover an empty bar, normal results, bottom positioning,
-results, clipboard copy and copied states, calculator output, and weather.
-Set
-`SUPERBAR_CHROME` to the Chrome or Chromium executable if it is installed
+clipboard history, the calculator, and weather.
+If Chrome or Chromium is in an
-outside the common system locations.
-The renderer is an illustration of the
-GNOME Shell UI rather than a live Shell capture; when the extension's design
-tokens change, update `showcase/styles.css` alongside `stylesheet.css`.
+unusual location, set `SUPERBAR_CHROME` to its executable.
+The showcase has its
+own stylesheet, so UI changes may also need to be copied to
+`showcase/styles.css`.

-For development, close any existing nested Shell and run `make nested`.
-This
+For UI testing, close any older nested Shell and run `make nested`.
+This builds
-packages and installs the current source before starting a fresh Shell process;
+and installs the current source before starting a fresh Shell.
+Once it opens,
-disabling and re-enabling an extension does not reliably reload cached modules.
-Once it opens, enable Superbar and inspect its state from a terminal inside the
+run these commands from a terminal inside the nested desktop:
-nested desktop while in the repository directory:

 ```bash
 make enable